flox/flox/crates/flox/doc/flox-run.md

 [↑ to move, enter to select, type to filter]
 ```

-If `flox run` is called with an agrument, it will try to run that one instead.
+If `flox run` is called with an argument, it will try to run that one instead.

 ```
 $ flox run cowsay -- 'Moo!'